codeclan/data_laptop_script/README.md

 # CodeClan Data Course Laptop Setup

-A script to set up a macOS laptop for development.
+A script to set up a macOS laptop for the CodeClan Data Course.

 ## Requirements